 An aircraft owner approached us to help him earn revenue after spending a year with a charter company that was unable to deliver more than 10 hours of charter per month.
 Not only did we provide the owner’s request of a consistent monthly minimum of 25 hours of charter, we also uncovered several operational inefficiencies and maintenance oversights by the previous management company that unnecessarily cost the aircraft owner hundreds of thousands of dollars and an early hot section inspection.
 In addition, we were able to recreate an airframe logbook that was lost by the previous management company, potentially saving the aircraft owner thousands of dollars when he sells the aircraft in the future.

-An aircraft owner approached us eleven months into his ownership about a problem he encountered where his California State tax exemption for interstate commerce had been denied.
-We quickly sprung into action and provided 75 hours of charter over the next three weeks to enable him to qualify for a commercial tax exemption, saving him several hundreds of thousands of dollars.
+An aircraft owner approached us eleven months into his ownership about a problem he encountered where his California State tax exemption for interstate commerce use had been denied.
+We quickly sprang into action and provided 75 hours of charter over the next three weeks to enable him to qualify for a commercial tax exemption, saving him several hundreds of thousands of dollars.

-We were able to locate a private individual who owned the desired aircraft after having taken delivery from the factory just a month earlier but had flown the aircraft for less than 40 hours.
-We successfully negotiated both the sale of the current aircraft as well as the purchase of the new aircraft concurrently, preventing any like-kind exchange issues.
-We also successfully obtained an exemption from California state sales and use tax on behalf of the owner.
+We were able to locate a private individual who had taken delivery from the factory just a month earlier who was willing to sell.
+The aircraft had less than 40 hours on it.
+We successfully negotiated both the sale of the current aircraft as well as the purchase of the new aircraft concurrently, avoiding the need to do a reverse like-kind exchange.
+We also successfully obtained an exemption from any California state sales and use tax on behalf of the owner.